 In contrast, non-surgical rejuvenation treatments can’t achieve the result.
 The American Board of Cosmetic Surgery outlines that some skin tightening procedures don’t show immediate results, may require multiple visits to the provider and produce an overall effect that lasts around a year.

-But they are definitely worth consideration by some patients with moderate issues. plasticsurgery.org states that they may help delay the time at which a necklift becomes appropriate.
+But they are definitely worth consideration by some patients with moderate issues.
+The ASPS states that they may help delay the time at which a neck lift becomes appropriate.

-As with any operation, there are risks to having an anaesthetic and undergoing surgery, but with regards to a necklift in particular, some patients complain of a feeling of tightness in their neck at first.
+As with any operation, there are risks to having an anesthetic and undergoing surgery.
+With neck lift some patients complain of a feeling of tightness in their neck at first.
 If this doesn’t relax over time, some surgeons recommend ultrasound treatments or a relaxing of sutures if these have been used.

 Neck lift prices found on the Internet vary widely.
 Much depends on whether the chosen operation is targeting fat, skin, or muscle – or all three at the same time.

-At the lower end of the scale, a neck lift can cost a few thousand dollars with prices reaching around $15,500 towards the higher end.
-Fees are dependent on factors like the surgeon’s experience, the locality of their clinic, any additional facility costs, the level of anaesthesia and medication.
+According to RealSelf, a neck lift can range anywhere from $4,500 – $23,000.
+Fees are dependent on factors like the surgeon’s experience, the locality of their clinic, any additional facility costs, and the level of anesthesia and medication.

-But the final price tag also depends on any other surgeries that may be combined alongside.
+But the final price tag also depends on any other procedures that may be combined during the surgery.
 For instance, different approaches for a chin implant may cost between $1,200 and $12,700, according to the American Board of Cosmetic Surgery.

 But many recover quickly.
 One patient reports, “I felt no pain and after 9 days out, although still very bruised and swollen, I feel like a new woman!”.